ameliameles/geobeam/README.md

 * _CreateFile_: True if creating new route file, False if using route file that has already been created
 * _FileName_: name of route file to be saved or used
 * _Speed_: speed with which the newly created route is traversed in meters/second
-* _Frequency_: sampling rate of points in Hz with which to create the route file, defaults to 10 Hz which is the simulator’s input frequency
 * If creating route from two endpoints (all floats in decimal degrees):
   * _StartLatitude_
   * _StartLongitude_